 Good question, and I don’t have a simple answer.
 Personally, I think I’m a slow learner: not a birthright Friend, raised Catholic and came to Quakers in my early twenties.
-I began attending in 1966, about eleven years before I came to Langley Hill.
+I began attending in 1966, about eleven years before I arriving at Langley Hill.
 For the first ten years I was mostly in a student or apprentice mode: learning; reading a lot, attending meetings, protesting the Vietnam War, absorbing things.

 I didn’t join many Quaker committees then, or donate money to the meetings.
-But I don’t feel very guilty about that: I was poor and struggling professionally too, and I figured, if my situation ever gets better, I’ll do my bit; and eventually it did get better.
+But I don’t feel guilty about that: I was poor and struggling professionally too, and I figured, if my situation ever gets better, I’ll do my bit; and eventually it did get better.
 So also eventually, I ended up on many committees.

 In fact I’m now part of the “Quaker Retirement Plan”: no pension, just committees till you drop.

 Because my profession turned out to be journalism and writing, my first real meeting responsibility was related: I became editor of Langley Hill’s newsletter.
 One thing led to another, and I’ve been editor for numerous other Quaker projects since.
 (That also led to the Post Office, since writing for and about Friends never has paid much.)

 All that writing background had another important aspect: traveling along Friends, I soon noticed that there were many events and issues that were live and contested among Friends, but which were rarely discussed in Quaker publications.
 With my journalist’s hat on, these issues looked like news stories that needed to be reported and discussed, maybe debated.
 (Some would call all this “discernment.”
 Some others might consider it stirring the pot.)

 But with my meeting member’s spectacles on, I saw pretty clearly that the institutional pattern was mainly to avoid talking or writing about them, and playing these matters down, especially the difficult ones.